dulvui/simondalvai.org/src/content/blog/debian-sway-v1/index.md

 For that reason, it could be that yours work out of the box or need another library to work.

 ### Start Sway on login
-Simply put the following lines to your **~/.profile** file, and Sway will launch automatically, once you logged in.
+Simply put the following lines to your **~/.profile** file and Sway will launch automatically, once you logged in.
 This will also set some Wayland flags for Firefox, Thunderbird and other applications.
 ```bash
 # Sway autostart